kubernetes-retired/heapster/docs/model.md

 ### Metric Types

-All metrics available in the [storage schema](storage-schema.md) are also available throug the api.
+All metrics available in the [storage schema](storage-schema.md) are also available through the api.